inveniosoftware/react-searchkit/docs/docs/components/pagination.md

 * **currentPage** `Number`

-  The value of the current page.
+  The current value of the `page` `query` state.

 * **currentSize** `Number`

-  Number of results per page to display, to be able to calculate the total number of pages.
+  The current value of the `size` `query` state, to be able to calculate the total number of pages.

 * **totalResults** `Number`

-  Total number of results, to be able to calculate the total number of pages.
+  The current value of the `total` `results` state representing the number of results, to be able to calculate the total number of pages.

 * **onPageChange** `Number`

-  Function to call when the user wants to change the page, passing the new page number.
+  Function to call when the user wants to change the page to change the `query` state. `onPageChange(newValue)`

 * **options** `object`